EmadHefny/Google-Sheet-ToolKit-Sidebar-Rpstory/README.md

-# Google-Sheet-ToolKit-Sidebar-Rpstory
+# Google-Sheet™-ToolKit-Sidebar-Rpstory
-This repository is dedicated for developing Google Sheet 38 icons Toolkit Sidebar Addon that step your experience on using Google Sheet to the next level
+This repository is dedicated for developing Google Sheet™ 38 icons Toolkit Sidebar Addon that step your experience on using Google Sheet to the next level

 Key Features & Capabilities
 ===========================